 Vegetables: You can add any vegetables of choice in these garlic noodles.
 Carrots, bell peppers, onion, capsicum, cabbage, broccoli, mushrooms, or green leafy vegetables are perfect to stir fry with noodles.
-If you are not a big fan of veggies then only stick with red onions.
+If you are not a big fan of veggies then only stick with onions.